vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ## Stickers

 Because the box has a discrete design it's maybe not direct clear for a delivery guy that this is meant for his packages.

+On the Dutch forum Tweakers.net I found <a href="https://gathering.tweakers.net/forum/list_message/72034534#72034534" target="_blank">this</a> thread about these kind of package boxes and someone had good experience with making and ordering outdoor stickers.
+This sticker is one which is also used on cars, so it's weatherproof.
+Exactly what I need!

 So I designed two stickers:

-* One to place on the lid of the box itself
+* One to place on the lid of the box.
+  * I gathered some delivery company logo's, created an image and placed the text that this is a package mailbox, my name and street name with house number on it (blurred on the photo).

   <img src="images_allux-600\sticker_package_box.jpg" height="250px" alt="Package box lid sticker"/>

-* And the other one direct under the doorbell with a reference there is also a package box.
+* And I placed the other one direct under the doorbell with a reference there is also a package box.

   <img src="images_allux-600\doorbell_sticker_reference.jpg" height="250px" alt="Message for delivery guy"/>